greavr/gcs-bucket-info/BackLogProcessor/README.md

    * Spawn one function per bucket with parameter of child_thread = thread bucket name, and StartDate

-# Environmental Variables
+# Parameters Variables
-`gcs_buckets` = Array of buckets to gather info on.
+`filtered_gcs_buckets` = Array of buckets to gather info on.
 If left blank default to all buckets.
 Used when filtering logs `start_date` = Sets the start date to review logs newer than this date / time.
 Default is all history `child_thread` = Bucket name to search for